wanunulab/ioniq/docs/index.rst

 Overview
 --------

-Ioniq is a Python module for processing and analyzing nanopore signal data.
+Ionique is a Python module for processing and analyzing nanopore signal data.
 It provides tools for reading, filtering, segmenting, and analyzing nanopore experimental data.
 The framework supports structured workflows for signal processing and quality control, allowing researchers to extract relevant information from raw current and voltage traces.

 Features
 --------